By Katie Roof / VC Vision

 Competitors Dropbox and Egnyte are also said to be in the IPO pipeline.
 Public companies, including Google (GOOG), Microsoft (MSFT), Amazon (AMZN) and EMC (EMC) also have cloud storage services that compete with their business.

-Jeetu Patel, general manager of EMC’s Syncplicity business, spoke with FOXBusiness.com about the competitive landscape.
+Jeetu Patel, general manager of EMC’s Syncplicity by Axway business, spoke with FOXBusiness.com about the competitive landscape.
 Patel says that while there about 40-50 vendors that offer similar services, he predicts that only five of them will end up with the bulk of the market share; Box, EMC, Dropbox, Google and Microsoft.

 Patel said that while Box has been effective at marketing, the costs have been “disproportionate” and that as a public company they would “eventually have to get their business to a profitable business.”
 He also says that some enterprise customers have concerns that Box does not offer a compelling “hybrid” service, suggesting that some businesses want to pick and choose which information they want stored in the cloud, an alternative that EMC’s business offers.